 Dissolvable stitches – how long does the body need to get rid of them?

 We already know how useful dissolvable sutures are.
 How long does our body need to absorb them?
 This aspect depends on many factors.
 This is influenced by, among others, the type of suture, type of surgery, and even the specificity of a given organism.
-Generally speaking, most dissolvable stitches will begin to disappear after 1-2 weeks and will be completely gone after about 6 weeks.
+Generally speaking, most dissolvable stitches will begin to disappear after 1-2 weeks and will be completely gone after about 6-18 months.

 Is it possible to recognize dissolvable stitches on your own?
 Although such decisions are better left to specialists employed by the aesthetic medicine clinic in London, there are a few tips that may help.
 As previously mentioned, we can often rely on the color of the thread.
 Moreover, if after a few weeks the stitches do not cause pain and there is almost no trace of them, the probability that they are dissolvable stitches is very high.